ltgcgo/docs/src/octavia/support/screen.md

 ### Octavia MU
 * **Lead developer**: Lumière Élevé

 A recreation of the screens on the Yamaha MU line up.
+Bitmap is collected with collective effort.

 ### Octavia SC
 * **Lead developer**: Lumière Élevé